scionassociation/scion-research_I-D/draft-meynell-panrg-scion-research-questions.md

 The idea behind "beaconing" is to discover all possible paths (loop free and with a fixed maximum length) between two CORE AS.
 Every AS forwards any received beacons to all neighbor CORE ASes unless this would cause a loop or exceed the fixed maximum length.
 Implemented naively, the number of paths (and beacons) grows exponentially with the network size.
-This is currently mitigated, primarily (and efficiently), by forwarding only the five "best PCBs" to neighbours.
+This is currently mitigated, primarily (and efficiently), by forwarding only the five "best PCBs" (to a given remote destination AS) to neighbours.

-This "best PCB" practice has several implications:

-* It limits the number of available paths for endpoints such that only five truly diverse paths may be available to a given destination.
-  "truly diverse" means: Most ASes will receive five PCBs to a given destination from several of their neighbours.
-However, assuming those ASes are use a similar PCB selection policy, it is not unlikely that each neighbor AS will forward a very similar set of five PCB.
-In effect, there may be more than five paths available, but they are likely to diverge only on the first one or two hops **(TBC: Is that true?
-There is no research confirming this hypothesis)**.
-  The problem that there may be only five truly diverse paths available is especially relevant for:
+"Best" here takes into account properties such as diversity, time to aexpire and whether (or how recently) the same PCBs has been forwarded before.

+Since path may expire after an hour or so and because expiration is not the only factor, an AS will typically start resending the same beacons in less than an hour (i.e. the typical expiration time).

+This means the total number of different PCBs that an AS will receive from a given neighbour is e.g.
+5 per minute * 30 minute = 150 paths.

+Most likely, an AS will receive PCBs to a given destination from several neighbors, however these are likely to be very similar.
+They are likely to have the same tail and only differ in the first few hops, i.e. the immediate neighbors.

+As a result, an AS will probably have only little more than 150 paths to a given remote AS.

+This is likely sufficient for most applications, but is probably far from a complete view of the network.

+This can be problematic:
-  * Multipathing: endpoints may not be able to use more than five paths and no great selection of pats on offer.
+* Massive multipathing: endpoints may not be able to use the theoretically best paths.
 * Unusual path policies, such as geofencing, may not be fulfillable by the limited number of paths on offer.

-* It causes a small number of paths to carry all traffic to a given destination, see {{link-load-balancing}}.
-* It opens the possibility of a DoS attack where a small number of "wormholes", see {{dos-with-wormholes}}.
+## Wormhole attack

+### Set up

+Scenario: attackers creates two core ASes that are geographically far apart.
+They then anounce a link (effectively a shortcut) between these two AS with very appealing properties (low latency, few hops, ...).

+### Impact
+The attacker can now perform blackhole attacks (DoS), greyhole attacks, delay traffic, or similarily impact traffic.

+Critically, there is currently no clear way to recover from this situation.
+In order to recover, ASes that are connected to the workhole-ASes would need to learn of the problem and stop forwarding the wormhole beacons.

+Mitigations:

+- Introduce a way for ASes to verify path properties.
+This would make it harder to install wormholes.
+  This could include measuring latency or sense-checking of geolocation information.
+- Introduce a way for endpoints to discover path problems.
+- Introduce a way for endpoints to report path problems.
+- Introduce a way to recover from malicious segments, see {{signalling-faulty-segments}}.
+- Adapt the path discovery and dissemination algorithm to allow ASes to have many more than five paths to a given remote destination.
+The attack would then require an (unreasonably) large number of compromised ASes.

+A related question is discussed in {{signalling-faulty-segments}}.

 ## Segment Dissemination

-Control servers return a large number of path segments when an endpoint requests paths to a destination.
+Control servers may return a large number of path segments for some queries.
-This can cost considerable bandwidth / network egress while at the same time overloading clients with an unnecessarily large numbers of segments, mostly consisting of redundant information in terms of duplicate links and hops.
+This can cost considerable bandwidth / network egress while at the same time overloading clients with an unnecessarily large numbers of segments.

 * This problem may be more acute in ASes with many end hosts (e.g. IoT), or end hosts with little computing power or little spare bandwidth.